 I was Two Feet from a Toucan in Atenas

-Carole and her husband Don are baby boomers and retired in Atenas, Roca Verde to be exact.
+Carole and her husband Don live in Atenas and met a toucan for the first time in their life.
+They are baby boomers and retired in Atenas, Roca Verde to be exact.

-I’ve seen flocks of green parrots squawking their way over hill and dale in the neighborhood, I’ve seen ten scarlet macaws in the tree in my front yard in Esterillos, I’ve seen the beautiful Motmot with his long skinny swinging tail, while walking in Nosara, but I’ve never been two feet from a toucan in the wild; well it’s a gated community, not all that wild.
+I’ve seen flocks of green parrots squawking their way over hill and dale in the neighborhood, ten scarlet macaws in the tree in my front yard in Esterillos, and a beautiful Motmot with his long skinny swinging tail while walking in Nosara.
+But I’ve never been two feet from a toucan in the wild; well it’s a gated community, not all that wild.
 It makes me want to get myself a birder hat and walk around with a color chart of the native species.

-You just never know when one of Mother Nature’s creatures will surprise you.
+You just never know when one of Mother Nature’s creatures knocks on your door.
 And no, I did not take the photo of the toucan; I borrowed it from stock by Peter Boyer in Atenas.
 The only photo I was able to snap was the one that shall remain in my memory and the feeling of peace and joy it brought me.
 Look around.
-Maybe there will be a surprise at your shoulder when you least expect it!
+Maybe there will be a surprise on your shoulder when you least expect it!